jcm-co/grandFinal/README.md

 If you're looking to export this to your business, please contact us at info@grandfinal.io Our team of experts will be available to get you started on the Ethereum Mainnet.

+### Step 1 - Create your company Token

+_This step is optional however we strongly suggest to get started with your bespoke company token._
+A first step is to create your Company Token, this is done through an Initial Coin Offering (ICO).
+This is the equivalent of company shares.
+At this point no action is required however it creates plenty of possibiilites for the future.
+Think about giving your employees a stake of your company or even paying their salaries in your Company Token.
+Another possibility is to offer investors to buy themselves in to your company.
+The sky is the limit.

+Creating your token is done by executing the CompanyToken.sol file, in which you can set the parameters of your Token.
+For this you need to access [Remix Ethereum](http://remix.ethereum.org/) with a compiler of > 0.6.7.

-### Step 1 - Onboard your employee
+### Step 2 - Onboard your employee(s)

-Onboard your employee & their personalized information through the onboarding process.
+Onboard your employee(s) & their personalized information through the onboarding process.
 The process can be customized, for now it includes basic inputs such as: wallet address, super address, ato address,...

-_Potential iteration >> upload a csv file with bulk data_
+_Potential iteration to the tool >> upload a csv file with bulk data_

 ![Onboarding](Onboarding.png)

-### Step 2 - Create your company Token

 ### Step 3 - Process payments